Notary Public Services

 Please read SB 1466

 for detailed information and additional restrictions.

-The Online Filing Page allows you to submit an initial filing and most update filings.
+The Online Filing Page allows you to submit an application for a new notary commission and most update filings.

 » New Commission